NIPC-DL/torchplp/README.md

 # Covec
-Covec is the collections of popular datasets and process methods for program analysis liks torchvision.
+Covec is the collections of popular datasets and process methods for program analysis liks torchvision for visions.
+This is a very early vision, just use it carefully.

 # Install
 From source: